 - 1 teaspoons garam masala, see notes

-- 1/4 cup coriander leaves, chopped (portion 2 tablespoons, then 2 tablespoons)
+- ¼ cup fresh cilantro or coriander leaf, chopped (portion 2 tablespoons, then 2 tablespoons)

 Cook the chickpeas

 - If you are using canned chickpeas, drain most of the liquid from each can, and you are ready to get started.

 Make the savory chickpeas in tangy tomato glaze

-- Mince your green chiles and ginger.
+- Mince your green chilis and ginger.
 Prepare the tomato puree or open up your canned tomatoes.
-Mince your coriander leaves.
 Take out all the required spices and have them ready by the stove.

-- Heat 3 tablespoons ghee or oil in a heavy medium saucepan over medium heat.
+- Heat 2 tablespoons ghee or oil in a heavy medium saucepan over medium heat.
 Add black mustard seeds.
-When mustard seeds begin to pop, add the cumin seeds for about 20 seconds, then add the ginger root and green chiles.
+When mustard seeds begin to pop, add the cumin seeds for about 20 seconds, then add the ginger root and green chilis.
 Sauté until the ginger just begins to brown.

 - Add the curry leaves if using and stir for a minute, then add the tomato puree.

-- Stir in the turmeric, chat masala, garam masala, half the salt, and half the fresh coriander.
+- Stir in the turmeric, optional chat masala, garam masala, half the salt, and half the fresh cilantro.
 Cook over medium heat until the oil separates from the tomatoes and forms a light sheen on the surface.
 Add a bit of water if it is too thick, and partially cover with a lid to limit sputtering.

 - Finalize the dish by stirring in the rest of the fresh coriander.
 If you like, add a bit more garam masala.
 Garam masala is a spice that is often used at the end of the cooking process because some of its delicate aromatics are lost during cooking.